Larry (cat)

 Larry (born c.
-January 2007) is a British domestic tabby cat who has served as Chief Mouser to the Cabinet Office at 10 Downing Street since 2011.
-He is cared for by Downing Street staff, and is not the personal property of the prime minister of the United Kingdom.
-Larry has lived at 10 Downing Street during the premierships of six prime ministers: David Cameron, Theresa May, Boris Johnson, Liz Truss, Rishi Sunak and Keir Starmer.
-He is the first cat to be officially given the title of Chief Mouser, according to the Downing Street government website.
+January 2007) is a domestic tabby cat who has served as Chief Mouser to the Cabinet Office at 10 Downing Street since 2011.
+He is cared for by Downing Street staff and is not the personal property of the prime minister of the United Kingdom.
+He has served during the tenures of seven prime ministers, the most of any chief mouser.

 Early life

 Larry was born as a stray cat around January 2007 and later came into the possession of Battersea Dogs & Cats Home.
-In 2011 he was adopted by Downing Street staff, initially intended to be a pet for Cameron’s children.
+In 2011 he was adopted by Downing Street staff, initially intended to be a pet for David Cameron's children.
 He was described by Downing Street sources as a "good ratter" and as having "a high chase-drive and hunting instinct".
 In 2012 the Battersea Home said Larry's publicity had resulted in a 15% increase in cat adoptions.

 Soon after he was taken in at Downing Street, a story circulated in the press purporting that Larry was a lost cat and that the original owner had begun a campaign to retrieve him.
-It was later found to be a hoax, and neither the owner nor the campaign existed.
+It was later found to be a hoax, and that neither the owner nor the campaign existed.

 Career

+Larry currently serves under Andy Burnham.
+Larry has outlasted six British prime ministers since he started in 2011: David Cameron, Theresa May, Boris Johnson, Liz Truss, Rishi Sunak and Keir Starmer.

 The Downing Street website describes Larry's duties as "greeting guests to the house, inspecting security defences and testing antique furniture for napping quality".
 It says he is "contemplating a solution to the mouse occupancy of the house" and has told Downing Street that such a solution is still in the "tactical planning stage".

 Unlike his predecessors since 1929, Larry's costs are funded voluntarily by members of staff, at no cost to His Majesty's Government.
-Fundraising events (organised to pay for his food) are believed to have included a quiz night, held in the state rooms.
-David Cameron explained during his final Prime Minister's Questions in 2016 that Larry is a civil servant and not his personal property, and would therefore stay at Downing Street after his successor took office.
-Larry has maintained his position through the May, Johnson, Truss, Sunak and Starmer ministries.
+Fundraising events, organised to pay for his food, are believed to have included a quiz night held in the state rooms.
+Cameron explained during his final Prime Minister's Questions in 2016 that Larry is a civil servant and not his personal property, and would therefore stay at Downing Street after his successor took office.